fuseio/fuse-wallet/README.md

 #### wallet configuration [optional]
 1. Create your own community in [Fuse Studio](https://studio.fuse.io/).
 Then copy and paste the community address of your community and replace it in the `.env` file, DEFAULT_COMMUNITY_CONTRACT_ADDRESS.

-2. therer are 2 option for signup. sign up with firebase and signup with sms. right now 'sign up with SMS' is default. if you would like to change the signup option Setup your onboarding option in the env file.
+2. there are 2 option for signup. sign up with firebase and signup with sms. right now 'sign up with SMS' is default. if you would like to change the signup option Setup your onboarding option in the env file.
 We have an option for firebase or AWS SMS.
 If you choose the AWS SMS option change the ON_BOARDING_STRATEGY=sms.
 If you choose the firebase option change the ON_BOARDING_STRATEGY=firebase and make all the steps to deploy to the app store (the instructions are at the end of the read me file).
 For easy setup we highly recommand to use sms provider (we pay for SMS for now),